psaikido/hugle.uk/pages/prose/Thesium/030-perception.md

 birth they had taken the approach that all things had 'mind' to some degree.

-The panpsychism school had gone from strength to strength and their resolution of the Hard Problem of the difference between 'mind' and 'matter' had been a fulcrum to new understanding.
+The panpsychism school had gone from strength to strength and their resolution of the Hard Problem had been a fulcrum to new understanding.
+The apparently intractable difference between 'mind' and 'matter' had been a major stumbling block.
 Developing machines that could mimick human behaviours had been the 'easy' problems, at least conceptually, but creating genuine subjectivity, what it was like to see 'red' for example, that was 'hard'.
 Classical Newtonian physics had at last been unified with relativity and quantum mechanics in their space-time-mind theory.
 Yoking this together with panpsychism had cut the Gordian Knot of the Hard Problem by reversing the issue.
 'Mind' was only a problem if you thought you were creating it as a second order 'thing' in a world of matter.
 As a first order phenomenon it was not a 'thing' at all.
 One had to create the substrata and potentialities and then 'mind' would expand into it!
 Intelligence was everywhere!
 It was part of the fabric of the universe.

 And so it was that the Reader acted as one of Kronos' senses.
 Feeling its way out to Thesium and all the other colonies.
 These lifeboats acted in two ways.